Textualize/textual/docs/guide/CSS.md

     Indenting the rule sets is not strictly required, but it does make it easier to understand how the rule sets are related to each other.

-In the first example we had a rule set that began with the selector `#questions .button`, which would match any widget with a class called "button" that is inside a container with id `questions`.
+In the first example we had a four rule sets beginning with `#status`.
+In the second example, the outermost rule selector is `#status` and that word is not repeated.
+There is another level of nesting `.box` and a final  level for

-In the second example, the button rule selector is simply `.button`, but it is *within* the rule set with selector `#questions`.
-The nesting means that the button rule set will inherit the selector from the outer rule set, so it is equivalent to `#questions .button`.
+`&.done` and `&.stopped`.
+The rule selectors, after concatenating for nested rules, are identical.

-### Nesting selector
+### Nesting selector, `&`

-The two remaining rules are nested within the button rule, which means they will inherit their selectors from the button rule set *and* the outer `#questions` rule set.

-You may have noticed that the rules for the button styles contain a syntax we haven't seen before.
+You may have noticed that the rules for `&.done` and `&.stopped` use syntax we haven't seen before.
-The rule for the Yes button is `&.affirmative`.
-The ampersand (`&`) is known as the *nesting selector* and it tells Textual that the selector should be combined with the selector from the outer rule set.
+The ampersand (`&`), or *nesting selector*, tells Textual that the selector should be combined without adding a space between the outer rule set and what follows the ampersand.
+For example, `&.done` resolves to the full rule of `#status` + ` ` + `.box` + `.done` or `#status .box.done`, meaning "styling widgets descended from `#status` having both `.box` and `.done` classes".

-So `&.affirmative` in the example above, produces the equivalent of `#questions .button.affirmative` which selects a widget with both the `button` and `affirmative` classes.
-Without `&` it would be equivalent to `#questions .button .affirmative` (note the additional space) which would only match a widget with class `affirmative` inside a container with class `button`.
+!!! tip

+    Using the nesting opertor followed by a space has no effect on selector and visually emphasizes the nested section.
+For example, we could have used `& .box {` instead of `.box {`

 For reference, lets see those two CSS files side-by-side: